J-1 Visa Systems Analyst Jobs

 Clarify the 2-year home residency requirement early

-If you're sponsored under a government-funded or certain exchange programs, you may face a two-year home country residency requirement that blocks H-1B or green card transitions.
+If you're sponsored under a government-funded or certain exchange programs, you may face a two-year home country residency requirement that blocks H-1B visa or green card transitions.
 Check your DS-2019 program details with your sponsor before accepting an offer.

 Request the DS-2019 timeline before signing an offer